lunarstorm/laravel-ddd/README.md

 ```bash
 composer require lorisleiva/laravel-actions
 ```
-The default DTO and Action stubs of this package use the above dependencies.
-Of course, you may customize the stubs to suit your needs if you aren't using the above packages.
+The default DTO and Action stubs of this package reference classes from these packages.
+If this doesn't apply to your application, you may customize the stubs accordingly.

 ### Deployment
 In production, run `ddd:optimize` during the deployment process to [optimize autoloading](#autoloading-in-production).